TCCPP/wheatley/wiki-articles/ide.md

 # Choosing an IDE/Editor

-There is no "best" editor for C/C++.
+There is no "best" editor for C and C++.
 Each has its strengths and weaknesses.

 <!-- inline -->